 To get the look you want, replace the counter.
-Labor will cost $15 to $35 per hour; countertops range from $3/linear ft. for Plain Jane straight-edged laminates to $100/linear ft. for laminates with a beveled edge that look like granite.
+Labor will cost $15 to $35 per hour; countertops range from $3 per linear foot for Plain Jane straight-edged laminates to $100 per linear foot for laminates with a beveled edge that look like granite.

 If you’ve planned ahead and stockpiled old tiles, then grab a few and replace cracked or scratched areas.
 If you don’t have extra tile, then attempt the following first aid: